-The HIDI Group provided mechanical, electrical, audio-visual, communications and security design for this Design Build project which achieved LEED Silver certification.
+The HIDI Group provided mechanical, electrical, communications, audiovisual (AV) and security design for this Design Build project which achieved LEED Silver certification.

 The mechanical services provided included HVAC, plumbing systems such as Storm Sewer System, Sanitary Sewer System, and Potable Water Systems, Fire Protection Systems and building control systems while electrical design covered power distribution, circuiting, life safety systems and electrical rough-in raceways for telecommunications, IT and security.
 The security systems included Closed Circuit Television (CCTV), emergency duress systems, intercom/ public address systems, access controls and intrusion detection.